 Related: What is a VPN?

-VyprVPN formerly logged customer IP addresses, but in November 2018, owner Golden Frog introduced VyprVPN’s new no-logging policy.
-This was backed up by an independent audit carried out by Leviathan Security to prove that no personally identifiable information is collected on the service’s users.
+VyprVPN formerly logged customer IP addresses, but in November 2018 parent company Golden Frog introduced VyprVPN’s new no-logging policy.
+This is backed up by an independent audit carried out by Leviathan Security to prove that no personally identifiable information is collected on the service’s users.
 The company says that it will carry out audits on a regular basis.

 VyprVPN provides dedicated apps for a huge range of platforms, from Windows, macOS and Linux desktop PCs to smartphones, routers and NAS devices.
 Golden Frog also provides extensive documentation for correctly using its VPN service in a variety of scenarios.

-A standard simultaneous connection of three devices costs £43.50 per year, or is available on a month-to-month basis for a very reasonable £6.90.
-It offers good value, with an excellent range of features.
+A standard three-simultaneous-connection subscription costs £43.50 per year, or is available on a month-to-month basis for a very reasonable £6.90.
+It’s good value, with an excellent range of features, and currently the first year’s subscription is available at a discounted £32.63 – watch out for those renewal fees, though.

-However, although it’s fast enough for most purposes and can handle most video streaming services without detection, we weren’t impressed by its performance in our data throughput tests this time around.
+However, although it’s fast enough for most purposes and can handle most video streaming services without detection, we weren’t impressed by its performance in data throughput tests, particularly in the U.S. Download performance in general has been a conspicuous issue across the past three rounds of testing.